Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Analytic model of coagulation

 We consider the dynamics of a population of particles of a species $A$ undergoing binary coagulation $A+A\rightarrow A$.
 The distinction between particles of different mass is ignored and the rate at which aggregation events takes place is a constant, making this one of the simplest cases to study.
 The evolution of $P(N,t)$, the probability at time $t$ that $N$ particles remain, is described by a set of master equations of the form

-The first term corresponds to the rate of gain in the probability of observing population $N$ as a result of an aggregation event in circumstances where there are $N+1$ particles, properly weighted by the number of particle pairs in such an initial state and the probability $\kappa/2$ of an event per unit time and per pair.
-The second term corresponds to the rate of loss of probability due to aggregation starting from a population equal to $N$.
-Multiplying the master equations by $N$ and summing over $N$ it can be shown that
+The first term corresponds to the gain in the probability of observing population $N$ as a result of an aggregation event amongst $N+1$ particles, weighted by the number of particle pairs in such a state and the probability $\kappa/2$ of an event per unit time and per pair.
+The second term corresponds to the loss of probability due to aggregation starting from a population equal to $N$.
+Multiplying the master equations by $N$ and summing gives

 where statistical averages are written $\overline{F(N)}=\sum_{0}^{\infty}F(N)P(N,t)$.